 Coccidiosis (Cocci) is the most common disease in chickens and is fatal if untreated.
 Generally, an active and healthy adult bird will be able to tolerate cocci as they usually develop resistance over time.

 Coccidiosis works quickly as the incubation period is only about eight days.
 Caecal Coccidiosis: 5 – 6 days

 Intestinal Coccidiosis: 5 days.
 Symptoms can present either gradually or suddenly – it’s not uncommon for a chicken to appear fine one day and very sick or even dead the next.
 The most common symptom you might notice is blood or mucous in the droppings.

 Unfortunately, it’s easily spread.
 The oocyst can be transmitted via shoes, shovels, contaminated water, food, and poop.

 Healthy chickens will build up a natural immunity to coccidiosis if they’re exposed to low levels of it over time.
 However, they’ll only build up an immunity to the particular strain they’re exposed to.

 🦠 mucousy or bloody diarrhea

-Because chicks are the most commonly affected, I recommend giving them a medicated chick feed.
+Because chicks are the most commonly affected, I recommend giving them a medicated chick feed from the beginning.
 This will provide a low level of resistance to cocci, but not full protection.
-I personally like to add ‘Cocciprol’ to their water preventative to for new chicks until they around 10 weeks old.
+I personally like to add Cocciprol to their water as a preventative until they are around 10 weeks old.
 This can also be used as a treatment.

 🐥 avoid overcrowding